All Episodes

 But Senator McCain is so he's civil to a fault.

-But here's here's the overall point here.
+But here's the overall point here.

-The gang of 14 was was a group of senators that came together that essentially said, look, if there are really special circumstances that cause enough senators to stop down on the c on the on the subject of a nominee, and we end up with cloture votes and needing that supermajority of 60 and and and this this entire filibustering of justices.
+The gang of 14 was a group of senators that came together that essentially said, look, if there are really special circumstances that cause enough senators to stop down on the subject of a nominee, and we end up with cloture votes and needing that super majority of 60 and this entire filibustering of justices, if there are enough people who just want to talk it out a little longer or a lot longer, why not let them?

 Doesn't that sound like McCain?

-It is that kind of fetish for talking something to death uh just so you could feel bipartisan about it.
+It is that kind of fetish for talking something to death just so you could feel bipartisan about it.

 That sounds like McCain.